Alessandro (footballer, born March 1982)

-Alessandro Nunes Nascimento or simply Alessandro (born 2 March 1982 in São João da Boa Vista) is a Brazilian striker who currently plays for Bahia.
+Alessandro Nunes Nascimento or simply Alessandro (born 2 March 1982) is a Brazilian former football striker.

 He became the Campeonato Brasileiro Série B 2007's top scorer with 25 goals.

 Club career

 Alessandro was signed by Tombense in February 2005 on a 4-year contract.
 He signed another a 3-year in January 2008.

 It is being reported that Ecuadorian Giants Barcelona Sporting Club have scouted Alessandro Nunes Nascimento and are going to ask Atlético Mineiro for a loan for the 2010 season.

 On 8 January 2011, Alessandro has agreed to contract with Série B club Sport Recife in Brazil but in a month, he rescinded his contract and rejoined his previous club Ipatinga.

 On 16 May 2011, Alessandro signed a contract with Série A side América Mineiro for the third spell.
 América announced he would stay at the club until 25 December 2012.